MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 There are a few requirements and limitations for using cluster sets:

-- All member clusters in a cluster set must be in the same AD forest.
+- All member clusters in a cluster set must be in the same Active Directory (AD)forest.

 - Member servers in the set must be running Windows Server 2019 or Azure Stack HCI.
-If you want to add a Windows Server 2016 cluster to a set for example, you must first migrate the cluster servers to Windows Server 2019 first.
+If you want to add a Windows Server 2016 cluster to a set for example, you must first migrate the cluster servers to Windows Server 2019.

 - Identical processor hardware is required for all member servers in order for live migration between member clusters to occur.

 - Cluster set VMs must be manually live-migrated across clusters - they cannot automatically failover.

-- Storage Replica (SR) must be used between member clusters to realize storage resiliency to cluster failures.
+- Storage Replica must be used between member clusters to realize storage resiliency to cluster failures.
 When using SR, bear in mind that namespace storage UNC paths will not change automatically on SR failover to the replica target cluster.

-- Storage Spaces Direct does not function across member clusters in a cluster set, Rather, Storage Spaces Direct applies to a single cluster, with each cluster having its own storage pool.
+- Storage Spaces Direct does not function across member clusters in a cluster set.
+Rather, Storage Spaces Direct applies to a single cluster, with each cluster having its own storage pool.

 ## Architecture